Types of Cellulite – How to Identify Types of Fascial Recoil

 How to Identify Beyond Bound Cellulite

-If you can’t pinch less than 1 inch of skin, or if you can’t pinch it at all, that is “Beyond Bound”.
+If you can’t pinch less than 1 inch of skin, or if you can’t pinch it at all, that is what I call “Beyond Bound”.
 You probably don’t have much visible “dimpling”, but your skin is in tight, solid chunks and you don’t have much muscle definition, regardless of how regularly you work out.
-You might have leg or muscle cramps, poor circulation, and limited muscle access, and you frequently feel achy and tired.
+You might have leg or muscle cramps, poor circulation, and limited muscle access, and you may frequently feel achy and tired.
 While your skin may look smooth on the surface, the damage is hiding underneath.

 Over time, your fascia has tightened, torqued, overcompensated, and clamped down on your nerves, muscles, joints, blood supply, and other tissues!
-This is very common with athletes — you might be faithfully working out and dieting, but are not able to get the results or definition you want.
+This is very common with athletes; you might be faithfully working out and dieting but are not able to get the results or definition you want.
 Beyond Bound means you’re heading towards a phase 7 on the Phases of Fascia “Freak Out” chart.

 How to Address Beyond Bound Cellulite